izelnakri/memoria/README.md

 relationship settings.
 Instead users should set the related foreign keys and change that value to relationship primary key just as it would have been done on a SQL database.

-- No implicit/custom serializer abstraction/API.
-Memserver model serializer is more sane than mirage.
-It makes it easier and more functional to create your own serializers since all `MemserverModel.serializer(modelOrArray)` does is, it embeds defined `embedReferences`s and sets undefined or null values to null in the resulted objectOrArray.
+- No implicit/custom serializer abstraction/API. memoria model serializer is more sane than mirage.
+It makes it easier and more functional to create your own serializers since all `memoriaModel.serializer(modelOrArray)` does is, it embeds defined `embedReferences`s and sets undefined or null values to null in the resulted objectOrArray.

 - route shorthands accept the model definition to execute default behavior: `this.post('/users', User)` doesn't need to dasherize,